hellmarbecker/blog/_drafts/2021-10-19-reading avro-streams-from-confluent-cloud-into-druid.markdown

 ---
 layout: post
-title:  "Reading Avro Streams from Confluent Cloud into Druid"
+title:  "Reading Avro Streams from Confluent Cloud into Apache Druid"
 categories: blog imply druid confluent kafka eventstreaming
 ---

-Today I am going to show how to get AVRO data from a schema aware Confluent Cloud cluster into Apache Druid.
+Today I am going to show how to get AVRO data from a schema aware [Confluent Cloud](https://confluent.cloud) cluster into Apache Druid.
 Use the Druid 0.22 [micro-quickstart](https://druid.apache.org/docs/latest/tutorials/index.html) setup for this exercise.

+## Data Governance in Kafka and Druid: Enforcing a contract

+[Apache Druid](https://druid.apache.org/) can natively consume data out of a Kafka topic.
+It is also flexible in picking up new dimensions as they show up in the stream, [and can even do so automatically](https://druid.apache.org/docs/latest/ingestion/schema-design.html#schema-less-dimensions) to a certain extent.

+Likewise, on the lowest level, [Apache Kafka](https://kafka.apache.org/) just transmits the message content as a blob of data and does not care what's in it.
+However, in a microservices architecture sometimes a stricter control of the data format is desirable.
+For this, Confluent developed Schema Registry as an extension to Kafka.
+It is now possible to encode messages in the binary [AVRO](https://avro.apache.org/) format.
+(You can also use JSON or [Protobuf](https://developers.google.com/protocol-buffers/) with Schema Registry, but that's a story for another time.)

+An AVRO object is always accompanied by a schema definition which is itself written in JSON.
+In the simplest case, the schema definition is sent along with the binary data in each message, which mostly negates the advantages of having a highly compressed binary format.

+Therefore, you use AVRO with Kafka, each message is prepended by a schema ID that references an entry in Schema Registry.
+Clients can validate schema conformance of each message and make sure that contracts are honored.
+The exact binary format is documented [here](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#wire-format).

+Druid can [read and parse AVRO messages](https://druid.apache.org/docs/latest/ingestion/data-formats.html#avro-stream) and their schemas.
+With this integration, Druid automatically picks up the schema definition and allows us to configure the ingestion spec accordingly.

+## Prerequisite: Configure Druid

 In order to parse Avro messages, you first have to [enable](https://druid.apache.org/docs/0.22.0/development/extensions.html#loading-extensions) the Avro extension in the Druid configuration.
 For the `micro-quickstart` configuration, edit `conf/druid/single-server/micro-quickstart/_common/common.runtime.properties`: